CrabOfCrabs/.py-nis/README.md

 (uses matplotlib just saying idk)

-when run makes a rotating pp and saves it as gif enjoy!!!
+when run makes a rotating pp and saves it as gif

+my first python project